 Whole life insurance policies have no expiration date.
 In other words, upon your death, your beneficiaries are certain to get the death benefit.
 Term life insurance, on the other hand, does not provide such a guarantee and only pays out if you pass away during the policy term.

 Whole life insurance products also have a savings component.
 This sub-money account's grows tax-free at a predetermined rate.
 You can use this fund at any moment and for any reason as long as you are alive.

 Whole life insurance is 10 to 15 times more expensive than term life insurance, but it is worth it for some people.
 The two most appealing aspects of whole life policies are lifelong protection and financial value.
-Because the payout is guaranteed, you may rest assured that, whatever happens, your beneficiary will get the policy profits when you die.
+Because the payout is guaranteed, you may rest assured that, whatever happens, your beneficiary will get the life policy profits when you pass away.
 The cash value of the insurance, on the other hand, is a supplemental nest egg that might be handy in an emergency or for retirement planning.